haskell/haskell-language-server/README.md

 #### With Cabal or Stack

-First install the `hie-core` binary using `stack` or `cabal`, e.g.
+First install the `ghcide` binary using `stack` or `cabal`, e.g.

 1. `git clone https://github.com/digital-asset/daml.git`
-2. `cd daml/compiler/hie-core`
+2. `cd daml/compiler/ghcide`
 3. `cabal install` or `stack install` (and make sure `~/.local/bin` is on your `$PATH`)

-It's important that `hie-core` is compiled with the same compiler you use to build your projects.
+It's important that `ghcide` is compiled with the same compiler you use to build your projects.

-### Test `hie-core`
+### Test `ghcide`

-Next, check that `hie-core` is capable of loading your code.
-Change to the project directory and run `hie-core`, which will try and load everything using the same code as the IDE, but in a way that's much easier to understand.
-For example, taking the example of [`shake`](https://github.com/ndmitchell/shake), running `hie-core` gives some error messages and warnings before reporting at the end:
+Next, check that `ghcide` is capable of loading your code.
+Change to the project directory and run `ghcide`, which will try and load everything using the same code as the IDE, but in a way that's much easier to understand.
+For example, taking the example of [`shake`](https://github.com/ndmitchell/shake), running `ghcide` gives some error messages and warnings before reporting at the end:

 ```
 Files that worked: 152